 Hotel Kaveka – Adorable location, but a little outdated and isolated, and no pool.

 Doubtless the rattan walls and furniture looked fab in the 1970s, but not now.
 The bungalows offer ‘garden views’, which really means the back of those with ‘lagoon views’, which actually face the bay.
 More inviting for snorkeling than swimming, the bay does provide exceptional views, best enjoyed from the jetty lined with restaurant tables.
 Perhaps surprisingly, there is no pool, but the rare sliver of white sand is acceptable.
 The inconvenience from Maharepa village, with a few shops, banks and eateries, is offset by the free (but infrequent) hotel shuttlebus.
 The other downside is the hefty charges for kayaks, bicycles, internet and even beach towels, which should all be free (and usually are at other hotels).

 Hotel Kaveka – The Basics

-- Location: About midway along Baie de Cook (Cook’s Bay) on the northeast cost of Moorea Island.
+- Location: About midway along Baie de Cook (Cook’s Bay) on the northeast coast of Moorea Island.
 About 1.5km south of Maharepa village, 7.5km from the airport, and 11.5km from the ferry terminal for services to Tahiti.

 - Guests: Caters for all, although most guests seem to be older.

 - Beach: A slice of bleached-white sand faces the attractive bay, but the water is probably more suitable for snorkelling and kayaking than swimming.

 - Views: The row of bungalows at the front has direct views of the bay, which is sometimes partially blocked by shrubs, while the others face the back of the lucky few at the front.

 - Wi-Fi Internet: Free at the lobby/bar/restaurant area, but a hefty daily charge in the rooms.